 For me, I knew the only way for me to learn was full immersion!
 When learning a language it is so easy to default into speaking in your native tongue.
 You will find you are able to understand what people are saying and even read and write before you are able to speak.
 I know this was the case for me, and most others reinforced this.
 You have to either force yourself or be forced to speak.
 Full immersion means also living with a native family.
 They will likely not speak your language, and even if they do they will be under instruction NOT to speak to you in it.
 This means after your lessons you need to use what you have learned to communicate with your “family”.

 There are so many reasons to stay in a ‘homestay’ for me with was the best part.
 In San Pedro I stayed with the most lovely family, I got to know them, we laughed at my terrible Spanish and I got to eat 3 meals a day 6 days a week with them.
 You not only get to practice your chosen language but you also get a real insight into like that place.
 If it’s an option I would always choose full emersion.

 Also, another thing to think about with this is the place you are studying.
 In Guatemala, there are 3 main places to learn Spanish.
 I chose San Pedro over the others as most of the local people don’t speak English and there are less English speaking people around.
 Somewhere like Antigua, it’s much easier to not speak Spanish outside of the school.
-In Colombia, the best place to learn is Medellín you can read about my experience at Toucan Spanish School here.
+In Colombia, the best place to learn is Medellín you can read about finding the best Spanish school in South America here.

 So just to wrap up here is a list of things to think about: